 President Ronald Reagan proclaimed July as National Ice Cream Month back in 1984.
 Since then, it’s been our patriotic duty to indulge in cones, cups, and sundaes, whether for dessert or as an anytime treat to cool down in the summer heat.
-Even better, Sunday, July 15, 2018 is National Ice Cream Day.
-And you know what that means?
+There is still time to indulge and you know what that means?
 Free ice cream…yum!

-National Ice Cream Day is observed every year on the 3rd Sunday in July and is a part of National Ice Cream Month.
+National Ice Cream Month is observed every year in July (National Ice Cream Day was on July 15, 2018).
 This fun celebration is enjoyed with a bowl, cup, or cone filled with your favorite flavor of ice cream.
 Seriously, does anyone out there not love ice cream?

 A Little Bit of Ice Cream History